 The en suite bathroom.
 SO convenient!

-Here’s my short YouTube video tour of the Deluxe Sleeper.
-It’s the same Superliner, different train.
+Here’s my short YouTube video tour of a Superliner Deluxe Sleeper.

 The route of the Coast Starlight hugs the California coastline for hours.

 Settled in, I wander into the refurbished, first-class Pacific Parlour car to meet my fellow passengers.
 And it was getting close to lunch time, too.